jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=connection-ttl-millis)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `cors-allowed-headers`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-allow-headers` header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-allowed-headers` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-allow-headers`' header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-allowed-headers` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=cors-allowed-headers)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `cors-allowed-methods`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-allow-methods` header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-allowed-methods` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-allow-methods`' header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-allowed-methods` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=cors-allowed-methods)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `cors-exposed-headers`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-expose-headers` header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-exposed-headers` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-expose-headers`' header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-exposed-headers` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=cors-exposed-headers)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `cors-max-age`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-max-age` header. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-max-age` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-max-age`' header. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `realm` `cors-max-age` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=cors-max-age)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `disable-trust-manager`
-whether or not to make use of a trust manager when communicating with `keycloak` over `https`. this is optional. this should be set to true only during development and never in production as it disables verification of `ssl` certificates. get the `elytron-oidc-client` `realm` `disable-trust-manager` attribute.
+whether or not to make use of a trust manager when communicating with `keycloak` over `https`. this is optional. this should be set to 'true' only during development and never in production as it disables verification of `ssl` certificates. get the `elytron-oidc-client` `realm` `disable-trust-manager` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=disable-trust-manager)`